SzymonSzott/academic-kickstart/content/author/admin/_index.md

 +++

 Szymon Szott received his M.Sc. and Ph.D. degrees in telecommunications (both with honours) from the AGH University of Science and Technology, Krakow, Poland in 2006 and 2011, respectively.
 Currently he is working as an assistant professor at the Department of Telecommunications, AGH University.
 In 2013, he was a visiting researcher at the University of Palermo (Italy) and at Stanford University (USA).
-His professional interests are related to wireless local area networks (medium access, QoS provisioning, security).
+His professional interests are related to wireless local area networks (channel access, QoS provisioning, security).
 He is a reviewer for international journals and conferences.
 He has been involved in several European projects (DAIDALOS II, CONTENT, CARMEN, MEDUSA, FLAVIA, PROACTIVE, RESCUE) as well as grants supported by the Ministry of Science and Higher Education and the National Science Centre.
-He is active in the Association of Top 500 Innovators where he serves as the secretary of the management board.
 He is the author or co-author of over 60 research papers.